-A Cervical Screening Test is used to check the health of your cervix.
+A Cervical Screening Test is the best way to prevent cervical cancer.
 The Cervical Screening Test looks for human papillomavirus (HPV).
 Persistent HPV infection can cause abnormal cervical cell changes that may lead to cervical cancer.
 This usually takes a long time, about 10 to 15 years.

 Recent evidence demonstrates a Cervical Screening Test using a self-collected vaginal sample is as accurate as a clinician-collected sample taken from the cervix during a speculum examination.
 For more information on the evidence, click on Information for healthcare providers.